 § 5 Photographing of Archive Material

-(5) Users should note that the legal regulations and obligations acknowledged through their signature on the request form also apply to their own photographs of archive material.
+(9) Users should note that the legal regulations and obligations acknowledged through their signature on the request form, in particular with regard to the protection of personal rights, including copyrights and related rights, also apply to their own photographs of archive material.

 § 6 Exclusion of Liability